bcrowell/karl/pj/README.md

 The module-loading stuff is not used for the modules test.js, lib/math.js, and lib/lambertw.js.
 It should be, but I coded it after I set up those modules.

-### Not yet implemented, may not need

-To control the behavior of the translator, can do active comments like this:

-    #js:{"foo":2}

-The stuff after the : is a JSON hash.
-In this example, the foo parameter is set to 2.

 ## translate_maxima